 - Compare Mutual Fund Fees: List Of Philippine Mutual Funds

 A unit investment trust fund is managed by a trust company and available most commonly through banks.
 The way that you invest is by buying units of participation.
 Most UITFs don’t charge a sales load.

 Personal Equity and Retirement Account (PERA)

-PERA or Personal Equity and Retirement Account is another investment offered by banks authorized by Bangko Sentral ng Pilipinas.
+Personal Equity and Retirement Account (PERA) is another investment offered by banks authorized by Bangko Sentral ng Pilipinas.
 As of today, only BPI, BDO and Land Bank are part of the list.